chuanqisun/htmaa-2025/src/index.md

 Welcome to my course blog for How To Make (Almost) Anything (HTMAA).
 I'll publish weekly articles on the things I've learned and report my progress towards the final project.

-{% for post in collections.post limit: 100 reversed %}
+{% for post in collections.post limit: 100 %}

 <!-- hide the "post" tag because it is self-evidence -->